 Raking or jigging for surf smelt (and some herring jigging) is also possible in several places in the county, including Cornet Bay State Park and Coupeville.
-Cutthroat trout may be caught in some areas as well, as well as perch, flounder and other saltwater game fish.
+Cutthroat trout may be caught in some areas as well, as well as various flatfishes, perch, and other saltwater game fish.

 Clamming, crabbing and oyster picking are other options in the islands.